This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Why mix wood and smokeless fuel?

-Before you start: make sure you’re set up for success
+Before you start: set yourself up for success

 1) Only use genuinely dry wood